Sha-x2-nk/FAST_MAT_MUL_CPU/README.md

 | LVL8.
 HARD CODED AVX2 INTRINSICS | 0.522 seconds | 1.411x | 1777x |
 | numpy openBLAS | 0.25 seconds | - | - |

-ALL THE KERNELS ARE IN matMulCPU.h header file.
+All the kernels are in matMulCPU.h header file.

-THE FIRST 2 KERNELS WERE COMPILED WITH MSVC.
+the first 2 kernels were compiled with MSVC.

-I DID THIS AS HOBBBY PROJECT SO THE CODE LACKS PROPER BENCHMARKING.
-ALL THE TIMES MENTIONED HERE ARE THE MINIUM OF 2-3 CODE RUNNING ITERATIONS.
-THE LVL 8 OPTIMISATION SHOULD WORK BETTER ON AVX512 SUPPORTED PROCESSORS (like 11th gen Intel Core)
+I did this as a hobby project so the code lacks peoper benchmarking.
+All the runtimes mentioned here are a minimum of 4-5 code running iterations.
+The LVL 8 optimisation should work better on AVX-512 supported processors. (like 11th gen Intel Core)

-THE CODE IS HEAVILY INSPIRED FROM <b>Charles Leiserson's</b> LECTURE ON MITOCW PERFORMANCE ENGINEERING.
+The code is heavily inspired from <b>Charles Leiserson's</b> lecture on MIT OCW performance engineering.

 ANY NEW BENCHMARKS/IMPROVEMENTS ARE WELCOME.